espressif/pytest-embedded/README.md

 ## Extra Services

-You can activate more services with `pytest --embedded-services service[, service]` to enable extra fixtures and functionalities.
+You can activate more services with `pytest --embedded-services service[,service]` to enable extra fixtures and functionalities.
 These services are provided by several optional dependencies.
 You can install them via `pip` as well.

 Available services: